artefactual/atom-docs/user-manual/administer/settings.rst

    can only automatically track and increment the number based on accessions created manually via the :term:`user interface`.
-This is another reason why the accession counter is an editable value - if you perform a CSV import of accessions, you may wish to manualy increment the counter to the correct value, to ensure consistency.
+This is another reason why the accession counter is an editable value - if you perform a CSV import of accessions, you may wish to manually increment the counter to the correct value, to ensure consistency.

 .. _enable-identifier-mask: